hoelzer-lab/hypro/howto_conda_package.md

 Here you add specifying information about the package.
 Where is the package maintained and under which license it was published, in this case.

 Note: If you want to make your package available on different systems, you should make use of selectors. `conda-build` notices on which system it is run, so the selectors help to decide which information to use and which not.
-A very convinient option you should consider in case!
+This is a convinient option I recommend to you.

 ### **Build.sh**